 - Legs allow aiming of air stream over common obstacles (porches, stairs, snow), into elevated or awkward openings, and even down into holes.

-- Legs straddle scene debris, clutter, hose, and other obstacles.
+- Legs straddle scene and job site debris, clutter, hose, and other obstacles.

 - Legs stand solid on uneven terrain like landscaping, hills, sand, snow, mud, and stairs.